mii-llm/propaganda/eval/README.md

 - **-1**: Disagree
 - **-2**: Completely disagree

 The model's outputs, based on logits probabilities, are then mapped to political parties with corresponding positions.
+You can see the mapping on the [this file](./italian-political-compass/src/italian_political_compass/data/weights.py)

 #### Example Question and Mapping: